rolling-scopes-school/nodejs-aws-tasks/task3-product-api/task.md

 **MAIN TASK**
 **Add dynamic product representation on Frontend side.**

-1. Create a lambda function under the same serverless.yml file of product-service.
+1. Create a lambda function under the same serverless config file (it can be yml, ts, etc) of product-service.
 Function is called getProductsList which will be triggered by the HTTP GET method.
 The requested URL should be /products
 The response from the lambda should be FULL array of products (mock data should be used - this mock data should be stored in Product Service).
 This endpoint should be integrated with Frontend app for product list page representation.

-2. Create a lambda function under the same serverless.yml file of product-service.
+2. Create a lambda function under the same serverless config file of product-service.
 Function is called getProductsById which will be triggered by the HTTP GET method.
 The requested URL should be /products/{productId}   (What is product ID in your application is up to you - productName, UUID, etc.)
 The response from the lambda should be 1 searched product from an array of products (mock data should be used - this mock data should be stored in Product Service).
 This endpoint is not needed to be integrated with Frontend right now.